 Disputes between divorcing spouses can be resolved in many ways, and traditional litigation may not always be the best approach.
-At the New Jersey law firm of Patricia Ronayne, Esquire, P.C., we have built our practice specifically to provide alternative approaches that fit our clients’ needs.
+At the South Jersey law firm of Patricia Ronayne, Esquire, P.C., we have built our practice specifically to provide alternative approaches that fit our clients’ needs.

 Mediation and arbitration are two options that can provide a cost-effective outcome without the harsh and often damaging battles that usually take place in the courtroom.
 We have a substantial background advising clients in these matters, diligently working to influence an outcome that fully provides for your needs and the needs of your children.

 Mediation can be a good solution for divorcing spouses who are able to work together to resolve their differences.
 In mediation, an impartial third party, the mediator, talks through all of the disputes with the sole purpose of helping the spouses negotiate a divorce agreement.
 The mediator does not represent either spouse, but each spouse has the right to have legal representation throughout the process.
 Our mediation lawyers are trained in divorce mediation and can serve as the mediator for your case.

 In arbitration, the spouses agree on which arbitrator to hire and to allow him or her to decide those issues that they are not able to resolve themselves.
 Evidence is usually presented by each side in arbitration.
 Depending on the nature of your arbitration agreement, the arbitrator’s decision can be binding or nonbinding.
 Our lawyers can represent you at any stage of arbitration, from preliminary meetings through the end of the proceeding.
 In addition, attorney Ronayne is able to serve as the arbitrator in your case.

 We also represent divorcing couples in uncontested divorce matters.
 If you and your spouse have no outstanding issues to resolve, we can help you draft the agreements and submit them to the court.